In a one-dimensional system it is always possible to define a potential energy corresponding to any given f(x); let

 Force fields obeying these conditions are conservative.
 The gravitational field of a stationary point mass is the simplest example of a conservative field; the energy released in moving from to with is exactly equal to that consumed in moving back from to .

-In simulation projects it's natural to work with the path integral of the acceleration rather than the force; this integral is the potential energy per unit mass or gravitational potential, , and the potential energy of a test mass m is just .
+In astrophysical applications it's natural to work with the path integral of the acceleration rather than the force; this integral is the potential energy per unit mass or gravitational potential, , and the potential energy of a test mass m is just .
 For an arbitrary mass density , the potential is

 where is the gravitational constant and the integral is taken over all space.
 Poisson's equation provides another way to express the relationship between density and potential: